 To successfully undertake the course, learners are expected to have minimum language, literacy and numeracy (LLN) skills that align with Level 2 of the Australian Core Skills Framework (ACSF).

 Attendance & Commitment

-This course is delivered as a blend of online virtual classrooms and face-to-face activities.
+This course is delivered as a blend of online virtual classrooms.
 As part of the course you will be required to take part in and complete: